jphmrst/defblog/README.md

   an Atom feed is generated, either this property must be given for every post/page, or a non-null value for the DEFAULT-AUTHOR-NAME parameter must be provided to DEFBLOG.
+- `DRAFT` If this property is set, then the page is considered a draft, not to be exported for publication.

 There are additional page/post file properties applicable only to the `defblog/page-copy-with-substitutions` processing function, which are